mateuspim/TINNOVA_DESAFIO_DEV/exercise-02/README.md

 ### Running the tests

-To run tests for the `VoteCounter` class, execute the following command:
+To run tests for the `BubbleSort` function, execute the following command:

 ```bash
 pytest tests/bubble_sort.py -v